 Specifically, the Court denied Defendants’ motion to dismiss the antitrust claims, noting “In sum, when read in the light most favorable to plaintiffs, the court is satisfied that the complaint contains plausible Sherman Antitrust Act claims that plaintiffs should be allowed to further develop through the discovery process."
 The Court, however, granted Defendants’ challenge to the RICO claims.
-Plaintiffs have moved to amend the complaint to include additional allegations in support of their RICO claims or, in the alternative, for permission to appeal the Court’s dismissal of those claims.
+On April 13, 2022, the Court denied Plaintiffs’ motion to amend their complaint to include additional allegations in support of their RICO claims but granted Plaintiffs’ motion to appeal the dismissal of those claims.

 On June 29, 2020, Cohen Milstein Sellers & Toll PLLC, Handley Farah & Anderson PLLC, Justice Catalyst Law, Human Rights Defense Center, and the Washington Lawyers’ Committee for Civil Rights and Urban Affairs filed a nationwide antitrust class action against Global Tel*Link Corp.
 (GTL), Securus Technologies, LLC (Securus), and 3Cinteractive Corp.
 (3CI) in the United States District Court for the District of Maryland.
 Plaintiffs allege that Defendants secretly fixed inflated prices for out-bound collect calls between prison inmates and their family members, friends, attorneys, and others, while lying to local governments about the costs per call and pocketing the difference, in violation of federal antitrust and Racketeer Influenced and Corrupt Organizations Act (RICO) laws.